Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html : copy all the HTML files that didn't exist in from the current working directory to the parent of the working directory.
-100-lets_move: Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs : Deletes all files in the current working directory that end with the character ~
+100-lets_move: Moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs : Deletes all files in the current working directory that end with the character ~ 102-tree : Creates the directories welcome, welcome/to, and welcome/to/holberton in the current directory